iamjameswalters/iamjameswalters.github.io/content/solving-verticals.md

 Most businesses really do run on emails and Excel spreadsheets and loose PDFs and that stack of papers on Janice's desk that she's supposed to deliver across town by 3:15 pm.
 Those of us who write software for a living&mdash;or even just know what software solutions for these sorts of things exist out in the wild&mdash;might be appalled, but yes, they really work this way.
 It's bonkers.

 It really doesn't take much to provide a single, integrated solution that handles everything about a business's workflow from top to bottom.
-It just involves accomodating the custom abstractions that comprise the building blocks of some particular industry's workflow.
+It just involves accommodating the custom abstractions that comprise the building blocks of some particular industry's workflow.
 For this project, it was investments and properties.
 For doctors, it might be patients or visits or medical incidents.
 For lawyers, it might be cases.
 None of that is rocket science, but if their abstractions are baked into the cake, that's a world of improvement to them over having to figure out how to map their abstractions onto someone else's abstractions in some project management suite.

 There are tons of these verticals out there that can be solved with what amounts to minimal effort for the savvy software developer.
 A lot of these businesses don't have developers on staff (because they don't need them), but they also aren't looking to contract out something like this because they don't realize just how much better an integrated solution can be over the existing "CC: me on that email and forward that attachment" status quo.